autoplot/documentation/javadoc/org/das2/qds/LeafTrimDataSet.md

-# org.das2.qds.LeafTrimDataSetpull out a subset of the dataset by reducing the number of columns in the
+# org.das2.qds.LeafTrimDataSet

- last dimension.
+pull out a subset of the dataset by reducing the number of columns in the last dimension.
 This does not reduce rank.
 This assumes the dataset has no row with length&gt;end.

-LeafTrimDataSet( QDataSet source, int start, int end )
+# LeafTrimDataSet( QDataSet source, int start, int end )

 ***